johnston9/shot-caller-production/README.md

 3. #### As a First Time User, I want to register an account easily.

-    - The user will be given the option to Register immediatly by a link at the bottom of the landing page image and anytime in the My Account nav link.
+    - The user will be given the option to Register immediately by a link at the bottom of the landing page image and anytime in the My Account nav link.
 On clicking they will be taken to the Register Page and only have to enter a username and password to sign up.
-The Registration page is designed to be friendly and completly uncomplicated for greater user experience.<br>
+The Registration page is designed to be friendly and completely uncomplicated for greater user experience.<br>

 <p align="center"><strong>Register page</strong></p>
 <h2 align="center">